What is a Urinary Catheter Used For?

 Drink Plenty of Water

-You can reduce the risk of infection by keeping your urine diluted (clear or pale yellow in color), so ensure that you’re well-hydrated by drinking 8 to 12 glasses daily.
+You can reduce the risk of infection by keeping your urine diluted (clear or pale yellow in colour), so ensure that you’re well-hydrated by drinking 8 to 12 glasses daily.

 The bowel lies close to the bladder, so anything that happens in the bowel can affect the bladder.
 Constipation can put pressure on the bladder and may interrupt urine flow.